NextGenIntelligence/trust-coin/README.md

 Many merchants may decide not to transact with anonymous parties unless there is an ongoing relationship.
 In case of a double spend that compromises the value of a coin received, they will be in a position to hold the other party accountable.

 Identities are free, but the history associated with each identity is not free.
 Identities can be reused without tying that identity to other identities including real world identity.
 Reusing the same identity develops a history and reputation of being reliable and trustworthy in conducting transactions.
-In this way a public key's history of signed transactions becomes like a form of consumer credit or reddit karma.
-Merchants as well should use the same public key to establish
+In this way a public key's history of signed transactions becomes like a form of consumer credit or a businesses reputation.
+Both merchants and customers can reuse public keys when it makes sense to do so.

-Because individual coins fork and not the entire community, an individual double spend might not be an existential threat to the community itself.
-Nevertheless the community should take all instances of double spends seriously, and take effective measures as individuals to prevent or discourage this behavior in the future.
+Because individual coins fork and not the entire currency, an individual double spend might not be an existential threat to a currency or its community.
+Nevertheless the community should take all instances of double spends seriously, and take effective measures to prevent or discourage similar double spend attempts in the future.

 Any time a branch of a coin fork is accepted after a double spend, that is effectively a vote on that branch of the coin's forked history.
 In determining the weight of this vote, entities should look at the history of that public key.